 Wondering how to choose wedding music?
 In the midst of thinking about flowers, cakes, dresses, honeymoon destinations, vows, and everything else, your ceremony music timeline is yet another aspect of your wedding to figure out.
-Music sets a tone, stirs up emotions, and shares a message with your guests, so picking the right songs is key—as is making sure they’re a good fit for the ceremony you have planned!
-We turned to our experts and asked them to share their top tips for getting that music right.
+Music sets a tone, stirs up emotions, and shares a message with your guests, so picking the right songs is key—as is making sure they’re a good fit for the ceremony you have planned.
+Here are our top tips for getting that music right.

 Know the Basics

 How many songs do you need for a wedding ceremony?
 There are three big moments to pick music for: Both of your processionals (one song each) and the recessional.
-Your groom's processional could also be the song the wedding party walks down the aisle to, or you could give him a tune all his own, as you'll have.
+Your partner's processional could also be the song the wedding party walks down the aisle to, or they can have a tune all their own, as you'll have.

 Check with Your Venue